matteomaspero/MRonlyProton-pCTwithAir/README.md

 ### Authors and Contributors

 Maspero Matteo ([@matteomaspero](https://github.com/matteomaspero)), PhD candidate at University Medical Center Utrecht, The Netherlands.
 In case you are using any of the material, please refer to the article.
-The link to the article will be here presented as soon as published.
+The Digital Object Identifier for such article is: [https://doi.org/10.1088/1361-6560/aa9677](https://doi.org/10.1088/1361-6560/aa9677).

 _Are you interested in related code from the same author?_
 Check out the following github project: [https://matteomaspero.github.io/pseudo-CT_generation/](https://matteomaspero.github.io/pseudo-CT_generation/)